JasonLocklin/Dissertation/Prisms/Introduction.md

 @Sarri2006], among others, are not altered following prism adaptation.
 This chapter explores the influence of prisms on two functions shown to be impaired in neglect --- spatial working memory and temporal perception [@Wojciulik2001; @Striemer2013; @Danckert2007].
 These two domains were
 chosen because they demonstrate impairments in a neglect patient's ability to maintain accurate perceptual representations of his or her environment.
-Both spatial working memory and temporal perception are likely to be supported by mechanisms primarily located in the ventral stream.
+Both spatial working memory and temporal perception are likely to be supported by mechanisms primarily located in the ventral stream [@Milner2006].
 As such, we expected to find neglect patients would continue to demonstrate deficits in these two tasks even after prism adaptation.
 More precisely, we expect prisms would remediate dorsal stream tasks, such as the clinical